Twofour2/IteratorKit/readme.md

 - More advanced oracle room effects
 - Better support for calling custom code

 **Contact**
 Feel free to get in touch with me via the rainworld discord (same username as github).

+If you release your mod, please send me your oracle.json file so I can add it to the test oracle list.